 PIN FOR LATER

-Or for more easy holiday treats, check out this easy chocolate slow cooker candy recipe or White Chocolate Chex Mix or Holiday Muddy Buddies.
+Or for easier holiday treats, check out this easy chocolate slow cooker candy recipe or White Chocolate Chex Mix, or Holiday Muddy Buddies.

 Want to Save This Recipe?